John-Titor/os9-m68k-ports/README.md

 ### Installing the SDK

-Ports are developed using the OS-9 for 68K SDK v1.2.
+Ports are developed using the OS-9 for 68K SDK v1.2. v1.3 should work, but has not been tested due to not being generally available.

 Unpack the OS-9 for 68K SDK in a convenient location.
 It should be on a path with no spaces; by default the build system expects it to be placed in